projectcalico/calico/README.md

 between pods.
 Calico enforces authorization policy on this communication integrating cryptographic identities and network layer attributes.

-A small shim filter is inserted into the proxy, which calls out to Calico components when service requests are processed.
-We compute policy based on a global store which is distributed to the Calico components.
+The `envoy.ext_authz` filter inserted into the proxy, which calls out to Dikastes when service requests are processed.
+We compute policy based on a global store which is distributed to Dikastes by its local Felix.

 ## Getting Started